MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 # 💙🧡 Preparation to migrate to the NEW Recurring API

-**When can I integrate to the NEW Recurring API?**

-It has been available since 12th of March.
-Just send an email to developer@vippsmobilepay.com, and we'll be happy to help! 😊
+**Integration Availability:**
+The NEW Recurring API is available since March 12th.
+Email developer@vippsmobilepay.com for help.

+**Documentation and Changelogs**

-- [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.
+- [API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.

-- [NEW Recurring API Documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/): Find detailed information on the New Recurring API.
+- [API Documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/): Find detailed information on the New Recurring API.

-- [NEW Recurring Changelogs](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/CHANGELOG/): All changes to the Recurring API.
+- [Changelogs](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/CHANGELOG/): All changes to the Recurring API.

-**Can I test the Recurring API?**
+**Testing the API**

-Yes - through test the new Recurring API through the merchant test environment on the new platform.
+Test the new Recurring API in the merchant test environment.
+Recreate your test data as previous data won’t be migrated.
+Use the new Access Token API; old tokens are invalid post-launch.
 If you want to test the Mobilepay Subscriptions facade instead please [read here](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform#10-test).

-Please note:
+**Please note:**

-1. If you want to reuse your Subscriptions test data you will need to recreate your test data.
-Please note that all test data, including agreements, payments, refunds, and so on, created before will not be migrated from the Subscriptions sandbox to the Recurring merchant test environment.
+1. You must recreate your Subscriptions test data as previous data (agreements, payments, refunds, etc.) won't be migrated to the Recurring merchant test environment.
-2. You will also have to integrate with the new and simplified Access Token API designed for the merchant test environment.
-The old MobilePay-issued access and refresh tokens for the sandbox will cease to function after the launch of Nordic Wallet.
-[Access token API guide](https://developer.vippsmobilepay.com/docs/APIs/access-token-api/)
+2. Integrate with the new Access Token API.
+Old MobilePay-issued tokens are be invalid post-Nordic Wallet launch.
+[Access Token API Guide](https://developer.vippsmobilepay.com/docs/APIs/access-token-api/)

-The test environment is called Merchant Test (MT) and is now open for test.
-MT currently only allows Norwegian phone numbers, currency and merchants, but you can test the API and payment flow.
-Please see the details of [limitations of the test environment](https://developer.vippsmobilepay.com/docs/test-environment/)
+The Merchant Test (MT) environment is now open for testing.
+See [limitations of the test environment](https://developer.vippsmobilepay.com/docs/test-environment/) for more details.

-In order to request access to the test environment, please use the following links:
+**Request Access**

 - [Partners](https://www.vippsmobilepay.com/partner/become-a-partner)
 - [Merchants](https://vippsmobilepay.com/merchant-test-account-sign-up)

-We will send you an e-mail with the information you need to get started.
-This is also needed even though you are an existing MobilePay integrator or merchant, since we need your information registered on our new joint platform.
+You'll receive an email with the required information, even if you're an existing integrator or merchant.

 :::info Prepare for launch
 <Launch />